 Save Time by Using Smart Reply in Gmail (The G Suite Show)

 3. An App to Help You Go Paperless

 Papers can accumulate quickly and clutter your office.
 But with a well-functioning digital office, you can digitize many (if not all) of those documents so that you can keep profuse paper pile-ups at bay!
 When you go paperless, you’ll also:

 - Reduce costs.
-When you digitize your docs and other pieces of paper, you can reduce your reliance and spending on file folders, printer ink, and file cabinets.
+When you digitize your docs and other pieces of paper, you can reduce your reliance on file folders, printer ink, and file cabinets.

 - Save time.
 Say goodbye to mounting files, unopened mail, huge stacks of business cards, piles of receipts — and wasted time sifting through all those papers!
 Digitizing your files can help you curb your paper clutter problem and reduce the time you spend searching for what you need.
 Just type in a keyword (related to the doc you’re looking for), and let your cloud storage service find it for you.
 Simple, easy, and fast.